activatedgeek/blog/site/contents/ref/hb/common-yardsticks.md

 - Printing Press - 1440 CE
 - Founding of Manila - 1571 CE, marks substantial, direct and continuous trade between Asia and Americas
 - Great Fire of London - 1666 CE, pretty much forced the rebuilding that led to modern London
+- Unified System of Physical Measurements - 1670 CE, by Gabriel Mouton in France
 - Modernization of Paris - 1852-70 CE, directed by Eugene Haussmann
 - World's first encyclopedia - c.
 1751-1777, edited by Denis Diderot and Jean le Rond D'Alembert
 - First modern record of a "birthday" - 1772 CE